YoloFTW/Bad-Sorting/README.md

 ## About <a name = "about"></a>

 Tired of your wimpy sorting algorithms getting the job done too darn fast?
 Or maybe you're fed up of reaching for that elusive O(1) algorithim.
-Well you should try bad-sorting! the npm package for those who like their sorts served with the heat death of the universe!
+Well you should try Bad-Sorting! the npm package for those who like their sorts served with the heat death of the universe!

 This glorious collection of terrible, horrible, no good, very bad sorting techniques (affectionately called "algorithms") is guaranteed to modify your data.
 For better or for worse

-Why bad-sorting?
+Why Bad-Sorting?

 - Because why not?
 Normality is so boring.
 - Need a good laugh?
 Watch your CPU cry as it wrestles with bogosort.